Web4iscoding/FPS-Game/README.md

 - Software Development Plan

 ## Requirements
-For developers/those who want to inspect the source code in an editor environment, the Unity Hub Application is required: https://unity.com/unity-hub
+For developers/those who want to inspect the source code in an editor environment, the [Unity Hub Application](https://unity.com/unity-hub) is required.

 In order to ensure smooth gameplay, the following specs (minimum) are highly recommended:
 OS: Windows 10 or later/macOS High Sierra 10+ or later